sswangg/the-warden/README.md

 # The Warden
-A Discord bot for moderation of degenerates implemented in Python
+A Discord bot for moderating degenerates, implemented in Python